 This article felt like a more formal news article.
 It included lots of quotes from the parties involved.
 There is one photo at the top, but none throughout the article.
 The point size of the text is smaller than the other publications I looked at.

 The UX of the website feels more interesting and modern than urbanmilwaukee and the Shepherd Express.
 The typefaces feel more “fresh.”
 There are 10 tabs at the top and a side navigation bar as well.
 It feels geared towards a younger audience, maybe 25-35 year olds.
 There’s a “slideshow” of articles at the top, trending articles, then as you scroll down, they’re organized by topic.

 Article: You Can Have Your Portrait Taken Today for an International Art Project

 There is one photo at the very top of the article.
 There is a main article title, a brief subhead right underneath and the author’s name.
 This is a very short article.
 It seems like the main goal is to spread information (date, location, time) and briefly explain the event.
 It has hyperlinks throughout the article.

-Feels like the audience is 35-40 year old males.
+It feels like the audience for Milwaukee Record is 35-40 year old males.
 It has a navigation bar at the top and their socials listed right below.
 The featured articles are arranged like a gallery at the top.
-Seems to have a heavy focus on music and local events.
+It seems to have a heavy focus on music and local events.
 They have certain features like “Record Recommended” and “Mandatory Milwaukee”.

 Article: Mandatory Milwaukee: Art and nature collide at Lynden Sculpture Garden